 That’s why Sandy brought her concerns to her primary care physician right away.

-It wasn’t long before she was connected with the cancer team at Wellstar Paulding Hospital.
+It wasn’t long before she was connected with the cancer team at Wellstar Paulding.
 There, she received a follow-up mammogram and ultrasound to discover what was the underlying cause of the dimpling.